Tell me, and I forget, teach me, and I remember, involve me, and I learn.

 Benjamin Franklin

-Meaningful learning implies there is a comprehensive knowledge of the context of the learned skills where it is fully understood to the extent that it relates to other knowledge.
-It contrasts with rote learning or memorizing information that is acquired without regard to understanding.
+Meaningful learning implies comprehensive knowledge of the context of the learned skills, which is fully understood to the extent that it relates to other knowledge.
+It contrasts with rote learning or memorizing information acquired without regard to understanding.

 When Learning Occurs

 Learning involves far more than thinking: it involves the whole personality - senses, feelings, intuition, beliefs, values, and will.
-If we do not have the will to learn, we will not learn, and if we have learned, we are actually changed in some way.
-If learning makes no difference, it can have very little significance beyond random ideas that float through our consciousness.
+If we do not have the will to learn, we will not know, and if we have learned, we are changed somehow.
+If learning makes no difference, it can have little significance beyond random ideas that float through our consciousness.

-• Use our newly acquired ability or knowledge in conjunction with skills and understanding we already possess.
+- Use our newly acquired ability or knowledge with the skills and understanding we possess.

 Mastering a Skill